Jul 21, 2012

 Did you know that there are a lot of ways to make fruit dip?
-I just wanted a healthier recipe that included Neufchatel cheese and Greek yogurt that was sweetened with maple syrup.
-And didn't include marshmallow creme.
+I just wanted a healthier recipe that included Neufchatel cheese and Greek yogurt that was sweetened with maple syrup (and didn't include marshmallow fluff).
 Since I couldn't find any recipes that fit my requirements, I came up with my own.
 With just four whole food ingredients, it is sweet and simple.

 Sweet & Simple Fruit Dip

 8 oz Neufchatel or regular cream cheese, softened